 Investor Pitch Deck:

-The culmination of all workshops/office hours is the final workshop where each Enterprise Team presents a “mini” investor pitch to the members of the BlueTree Screening Committee or other regional investors.
+The culmination of all workshops/office hours is the final workshop where each Enterprise Team presents a “mini” investor pitch to regional partners.
 This presentation should not include any proprietary technical information.
 Rather, the presentation will focus on the team’s business model and learnings from its customer discovery process.
 This short slide deck should convey items such as unique value of the innovation, market potential, customer pain points, competitive landscape, business model and any revisions to path to market.
 Include what your needs are so that those hearing your pitch might open doors for you, if you tell a compelling story.

 Team Deliverables: